lucafrance/lucafrance.github.io/_drafts/karl-voi-pmi.md

 Yes, yes, yes, `"yes " * 100`.

+This single idea could be a talk in itself.
 A source of frustration in my work is people blindly adapting their workflow in function of the tool without ever questioning their method.
 This is a pattern that I keep observing:
 1. A tool is introduced at some point in the organisation, often ignoring the requirements of the users.